alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 ```

 #### Dig into you datasource connection pool
-If you want to dive into your datasource and get clear insights of your database connection pool, you can also enable [Prometheus metrics](https://prometheus.io/docs/introduction/overview/) to observe it.
+If you want to dive into your datasource and get clear insights of your database connection pool, you can also add [Prometheus metrics](https://prometheus.io/docs/introduction/overview/) to your application to observe it.

-Using Spring Boot, you can easily enable it by adding two dependencies:
+Using [Spring Boot](https://spring.io/projects/spring-boot/), you can easily enable it adding two dependencies:

 ```groovy
 implementation 'org.springframework.boot:spring-boot-starter-actuator'